 Test the system.

 Use the serial monitor in the Arduino IDE to see output status.
-Be sure to disconnect Vin and Gnd from the Arduino before attaching the usb cable to your computer.

 Check the spam folder if the serial monitor shows the email was sent successfully but you're not receiving it in your inbox.